agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```ts
 MY_COLLECTION.update(1, {id: 1, name: 'hans'}, {patch: false});
 ```
-Because the changes are not merged into the Item data, we have to redefine the `primaryKey` in the given data object.
+Because the changes are not merged into the Item data anymore, we have to redefine the `primaryKey` in the given data object.
-Otherwise, the `primary Key` is missing, which leads to problems.
+Otherwise, the `primary Key` gets missing, which can lead to problems.

 ### ❓ Deepmerge
 Unfortunately, the `update()` method doesn't support `deep merges` yet.